isomerpages/ema-aperforum/_about/2-chairpersons-message.md

 ---
-title: Chairperson's Text Message
+title: Chairperson's Message
-permalink: /about/chairpersons-whatsappmessage/
+permalink: /about/chairpersons-message/
 ---
-oijsadiosajdio
+It is my pleasure to welcome members to Singapore.